junjun-yan/ATL-PINN/README.md

 # ALT-PINN

-An official source code for paper [Auxiliary-Tasks Learning for Physics-Informed Neural Network-Based Partial Differential Equations Solving](https://arxiv.org/abs/2307.06167), submitted to IEEE Transactions on Neural Networks and Learning Systems, TNNLS.
+An official source code for paper [Auxiliary-Tasks Learning for Physics-Informed Neural Network-Based Partial Differential Equations Solving](https://arxiv.org/abs/2307.06167).
 Any communications or issues are welcomed.
 Please contact shuaicaijunjun@126.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------

 ### Overview

 <p align = "justify">
-Physics-informed neural networks (PINNs) have emerged as promising surrogate modes for solving partial differential equations (PDEs).
-Their effectiveness lies in the ability to capture solution-related features through neural networks.
-However, original PINNs often suffer from bottlenecks, such as low accuracy and non-convergence, limiting their applicability in complex physical contexts.
-To alleviate these issues, we proposed auxiliary-task learning-based physics-informed neural networks (ATL-PINNs), which provide four different auxiliary-task learning modes and investigate their performance compared with original PINNs.
-We also employ the gradient cosine similarity algorithm to integrate auxiliary problem loss with the primary problem loss in ATL-PINNs, which aims to enhance the effectiveness of the auxiliary-task learning modes.
-To the best of our knowledge, this is the first study to introduce auxiliary-task learning modes in the context of physics-informed learning.
-We conduct experiments on three PDE problems across different fields and scenarios.
-Our findings demonstrate that the proposed auxiliary-task learning modes can significantly improve solution accuracy, achieving a maximum performance boost of 96.62% (averaging 28.23%) compared to the original single-task PINNs.
+Physics-Informed Neural Networks (PINNs) have emerged as promising surrogate models for solving Partial Differential Equations (PDEs) due to their capacity to capture solution-related features using neural networks.
+However, the accuracy of original PINNs is often hindered by the uncertainty of the nonlinear PDE system and the instability of neural networks, particularly in elucidating complex physical phenomena.
+To address these limitations, we have undertaken a comprehensive study into the training processes and convergence mechanisms of physics-informed learning, leading to the development of ATL-PINN, an auxiliary-task learning framework tailored for PINNs.
+Our ATL-PINN framework concurrently solves multiple PDE tasks to narrow the latent solution space, enhancing the inductive bias and robustness of the underlying PDE's prediction accuracy.
+Subsequently, ATL-PINN introduces a network architecture integrated with customized feature extractors and gating networks to ensure resilient feature fusion.
+We also incorporate a gradient cosine similarity algorithm to steer the gradient descent process, mitigating the detrimental impacts of shared parameter updates.
+Our experimental results on three diverse PDE problems demonstrate that ATL-PINN substantially improves solution accuracy, with a peak performance enhancement of 96.62\% (averaging 32.27\%) compared to original PINNs.
 </p>

 <div  align="center">